stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 [Ansible Tower](http://www.ansible.com/tower), but this product is not needed for any of the features of Ansible itself.

-# Setting Up A MacOS Control Machine #
+# Setting Up A macOS Control Machine #

-To set up Ansible on a MacOS workstation using [Homebrew](http://brew.sh/) enter these commands in a terminal window:
+To set up Ansible on a macOS workstation using [Homebrew](http://brew.sh/) enter these commands in a terminal window:

     brew update && brew install ansible